martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/demo.md

         // The beep activation method
         public override void ActivateBeep()
         {
-            PinConfiguration pc = GetCurrentPinConfiguration(); // Get a PinConfiguration instance pc.SetToGlobal(0);                                  // Collect all pins in partition set 0 SetPlannedPinConfiguration(pc);                     // Commit to use this pin configuration
+            PinConfiguration pc = GetNextPinConfiguration(); // Get the PinConfiguration instance for next round pc.SetToGlobal(0);                               // Collect all pins in partition set 0

             if (isLeader)  // Only the leader should run this code {
                 if (Random.Range(0.0f, 1.0f) < 0.5f)
                 {
-                    // Decided to move => Send a beep on the global circuit pc.SendBeepOnPartitionSet(0);
+                    // Decided to move => Send a beep on the global circuit SendBeepOnPartitionSet(0);
                 }
             }
         }